Skip to Content

 Scanner Pockmark SAC is one of three sites identified for protection of Annex I Submarine structures made by leaking gases in the UK.
 There is one other SAC in the Northern North Sea with Submarine structures made by leaking gases as a qualifying interest feature of the site.
 Braemar Pockmarks SAC is situated to the north-east of Scanner Pockmark SAC.
 There is also a site for the feature in the Irish Sea – Croker Carbonate Slabs SAC.

-Further detail on the evidence for this SAC can be found in the Evidence section.
+Further detail on the evidence for this SAC can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this SAC can be found in the Standard Data Form listed in the Relevant Documentation section.